Welcome to the Netflix Partner Help Center. Have a question or need help with an issue? Send us a ticket and we'll help you to a resolution.

 6. Documentary/Unscripted

 • Speaker’s title: only translate the title.
-Do not include the speaker’s name, company name or character name as these are redundant.
+Do not include the speaker’s name.

 • Only translate a speaker’s title once, the first time the speaker appears.